oracle/terraform-provider-oci/website/docs/r/database_pluggable_databases_remote_clone.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the pluggable database.
 * `is_restricted` - The restricted mode of the pluggable database.
 If a pluggable database is opened in restricted mode, the user needs both create a session and have restricted session privileges to connect to it.
 * `lifecycle_details` - Detailed message for the lifecycle state.
-* `open_mode` - The mode that pluggable database is in.
+* `open_mode` - **Deprecated.** Use [PluggableDatabaseNodeLevelDetails](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/datatypes/PluggableDatabaseNodeLevelDetails) for OpenMode details.
+The mode that pluggable database is in.
 Open mode can only be changed to READ_ONLY or MIGRATE directly from the backend (within the Oracle Database software).
 * `pdb_name` - The name for the pluggable database (PDB).
 The name is unique in the context of a [container database](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/Database/).
 The name must begin with an alphabetic character and can contain a maximum of thirty alphanumeric characters.
 Special characters are not permitted.
 The pluggable database name should not be same as the container database name.
+* `pdb_node_level_details` - Pluggable Database Node Level Details.
+Example: [{"nodeName" : "node1", "openMode" : "READ_WRITE"}, {"nodeName" : "node2", "openMode" : "READ_ONLY"}]
+	* `node_name` - The Node name of the Database Instance.
+	* `open_mode` - The mode that pluggable database is in.
+Open mode can only be changed to READ_ONLY or MIGRATE directly from the backend (within the Oracle Database software).
 * `pluggable_database_management_config` - The configuration of the Pluggable Database Management service.
 	* `management_status` - The status of the Pluggable Database Management service.
+* `refreshable_clone_config` - Pluggable Database Refreshable Clone Configuration.
+	* `is_refreshable_clone` - Indicates whether the Pluggable Database is a refreshable clone.
 * `state` - The current state of the pluggable database.
 * `time_created` - The date and time the pluggable database was created.